 My research is a part of Privacy&Us innovative training network, which received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 675730.

-In short, in my research, I focus on the investigation of privacy attitude and behaviors.
-The objective of my work is to examine to what extent factors such as emotion & trust influence privacy decision making.
+In short, in my research, I focus on the investigation of privacy attitudes and behaviors.
+The objective of my work is to examine to what extent factors such as individual characteristics and affect influence privacy decision making.
 In my work, I ask whether we can successfully nudge people to make more privacy-aware decisions, by an appropriate choice architecture affecting risk and benefit calculation.
-I call it affective nudges, and I hope that over the next couple of years I will be able to demonstrate them and check their effectiveness.
+I call it affective cues, and I hope that during my Ph.D.
+I will be able to demonstrate them and test their effectiveness.
 I wish that results of my work will be used by privacy researchers, designers and, potentially by policymakers.

-My research stands at the crossroads of many disciplines, including studies of privacy from legal and cyber perspectives, but also psychology, usability, and design.
+My research stands at the crossroads of many disciplines, including studies of privacy from legal and cyber perspectives, but also psychology, behavioral sciences, JDM, usability, and design.

 If you would like to find more about me or ask any questions, please send me a message.